 “Can dogs have ibuprofen?”
 You probably ask this question if you want to relieve your dog’s minor aches and pains.
 Humans use over-the-counter ibuprofen to treat pain, but can you give it to your dog?

-The answer to that question is no, you cannot give ibuprofen to your dog unless your veterinarian specifically instructs you to do so.
+The short answer to that question is no, you cannot give ibuprofen to your dog unless your veterinarian specifically instructs you to do so.
 This includes brand names of ibuprofen, such as Advil, Motrin, and Midol.

 This drug is highly toxic to dogs and can easily cause poisoning.
 Veterinarians rarely recommend it due to the high potential for disastrous side effects or even death.

-Here is what you should know about ibuprofen when it comes to dogs.
+Here’s what you should know about ibuprofen when it comes to dogs.

 How Is Ibuprofen Bad For Dogs?